 More than ever, local dealerships are having to contend with industry disruptors like Carvana and Vroom.
 Now we know Carvana just took a major hit, but we can’t ignore the fact that many buyers prefer a more virtual car buying experience.

-Carvana and companies like it are popular because they give customers a way to purchase cars without ever having to leave the house or talk to a salesperson, and they’ve (to a point) overcome the main barrier to online car purchases–the inability to test drive.
+Carvana and companies like it are popular because they give customers a way to purchase cars without ever having to leave the house or talk to a salesperson.
+They’ve (to a point) overcome the main barrier to online car purchases–the inability to test drive.

 How did they take car dealership marketing online?
 They adapted their technology to offer things like allowing you to search for your desired make/model, features, price range, etc. They even show you a 360° view of the car online or on an app.